-About our REU/RET site
+About our REU site

-The Emory Research Experience for Undergraduates and Teachers site focuses on computational mathematics and its applications in data science, which impacts nearly every field of science, industry, and society.
+The Emory Research Experience for Undergraduates site focuses on computational mathematics and its applications in data science, which impacts nearly every field of science, industry, and society.
 Despite its growing importance, the number of academic training opportunities in data science has not kept pace with the rapid growth in demand from private and public entities.

 How does it work?